rominasoto-tw/documents/cv.md

 ---
 layout: page
 title: CV
-subtitle: Ths is a digital version of my CV.
+subtitle: This is a digital version of my CV.
 Further information is available on my LinkedIn.
 ---

 ---